 - Flyers and posters should only be posted on bulletin boards.
-Nothing should be posted on wood doors, windows or painted services. - The marketing and public relations staff retains the right and responsibility to remove any or all material that does not meet the quality standards of the institution and its image guidelines.
+Nothing should be posted on wood doors, windows or painted services. - The Strategic Marketing & Communications Team retains the right and responsibility to remove any or all material that does not meet the quality standards of the institution and its image guidelines.